-Along with all of the positive feedback we received on the original Fastback knife, the one consistent critique we received from users was, “Where is the blade storage?”
+Along with all of the positive feedback we received on the original Milwaukee Fastback knife, we saw one consistent critique.
+Users constantly asked, “Where is the blade storage?”
 Where indeed?
 The original Fastback knife was brilliant except for that one area.
 Apparently, we weren’t the only ones receiving that critique, because the Fastback II addresses that—at least partially.

 The Appeal of the Fastback

 Before I get too far, I’ve been presuming that you’re familiar with the Fastback knife.
 Since that’s not true of everyone reading this, let me take some time and go over why so many tradesmen have really found this to be a compelling tool.

 First and foremost, the knife opens easily with just one hand.
 And I do mean easily.
 You press the release button with your thumb to free the blade.
 Then, just give it a gentle flick of the wrist to send the blade swinging out into its open position.
 Provided you allow the button to release, the knife will then lock securely in place.
 It’s not something that really takes a lot of practice.
 You just flip it open a couple of times.
 If you have any coordination at all, that will be the end of it.

 Closing the blade is just as simple.
 You release the lock by pushing the same button and then flick it closed.
 The blade locks in both positions, so it’s quite safe to carry around or toss into a tool bag.
 About the only thing easier than the open/close mechanism on this knife is the blade changing mechanism.
 To swap out a blade you don’t need any tools.
 Press the black blade release button located at the top of the blade holder and the razorblade comes straight out.
 In this way, you can flip the blade around and use both ends quite easily before having to replace it.